danielharrell/does_music_move/does_music_move.md

 of observation.

 Well, fair enough.
-But this makes the nonsense of such a space even easier to see.
+But this makes the nonsense of such a space even clearer.
 For what is it, finally, that makes an inhabited sense of space extraordinary rather than ordinary?
 Here is one answer---the answer, for example,